thehamop1/GameOfLife/README.md

 - NOTE: If you have multiple compilers you may have to specify which to use: cmake -DCMAKE_C_COMPILER=<PATH/TO/GCC> -DCMAKE_CXX_COMPILER=<PATH/TO/G++> -DCMAKE_BUILD_TYPE=Release ..
 3. The executables can be found in RIOTGAMESINTERVIEW/build/bin

+# Project Layout
+src -> Contains the CLI app and the logic for the game board include -> Header files for the game board
+Profiling -> some artifacts from analyzing 10 million game ticks GUI -> GUI code configs -> You can create game files here and run them in the game .vscode -> vscode config files